PureW/fast-kmeans/README.md

 ./configure.sh
 make
 ```
-This builds *build/release/fastkmeans* which is a simple command-line parser around the fastkmeans-algorithm.
+This builds *build/release/libfastkmeans.a* which is the static library and  *build/release/fastkmeans* which is a simple command-line parser around the fastkmeans-library.

 To include fastkmeans in your own program, include *include/fastkmeans* and link *build/release/libfastkmeans.a*.

+## License

+The MIT-license, see LICENSE.